Remembering Kris Kross Rapper Chris Kelly: Gone At 34

 Back in the early 90’s was the time in hip-hop where everything started clicking.
 You had so much variety in rap with conscious rappers, west coast rappers, eat coast rappers and everyone in between.
 One of those rap groups, Kriss Kross, not only caught our ear, but also took hold of our attention with their style and swagger while being so young.

-Chris Kelly, 34, of the 90′s Hip-Hop group, Kris Kross, has died, according to legendary Atlanta radio host DJ Greg Street, music producer Bryan-Michael Cox and others in the music business who have taken to Twitter to offer condolences.
+So it’s no wonder that the hip-hop world was stunned when Chris Kelly, one-half of the 90′s Hip-Hop group, died suddenly at age 34.
+Legendary Atlanta radio host DJ Greg Street, music producer Bryan-Michael Cox and others in the music business took to Twitter to offer condolences.
 His cause of death by drug overdose was officially confirmed by the Fulton County Medical Examiner’s office on July 1, 2013.

-Although the former child star’s official cause of death has yet to be determined, a representative on behalf of the Fulton County Police Department revealed that witness accounts and evidence collected at the scene all point to an apparent drug overdose, CBS Atlanta reports.
+Although many people speculated on the former child star lifestyle, a representative on behalf of the Fulton County Police Department revealed that witness accounts and evidence collected at the scene all point to an apparent drug overdose, CBS Atlanta reports.

 Kelly, known as “Mac Daddy,” and Chris Smith, known as “Daddy Mac,” were introduced to the music world in 1992 by music producer and rapper Jermaine Dupri after he discovered the pair in an Atlanta mall.
 The duo wore their clothes backwards as a gimmick, but they won over fans with their raps.
 Their biggest song was “Jump” – which instantly led to a multi-platinum album and global recognition.